VinilNewAgeSMB/AndroidNotes/Architectural Component.md

 **LiveData:** A data holder class that can be [observed](https://en.wikipedia.org/wiki/Observer_pattern).
 Always holds/caches latest version of data.
 Notifies its observers when the data has changed. `LiveData` is lifecycle aware.

+The data for this app is words, and each word is an Entity.
+Create a class called Word that describes a word Entity

     import android.arch.persistence.room.ColumnInfo;
     import android.arch.persistence.room.Entity;